DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claim 77, Yamana teaches a device comprising: an organic light emitting device (OLED) (an organic EL device 100) comprising: a substrate (a substrate 21); a first electrode (a first electrode layer 22) disposed over the substrate; a second electrode (a second electrode layer 23) disposed over the first electrode; and an organic emissive layer (an organic layer 30 including an electroluminescent layer 32) disposed between the first electrode and the second electrode, the organic emissive layer having a first surface (a top surface) positioned over a second surface (a bottom surface); and a nanoparticle layer (a reflective layer 40) disposed over the organic emissive layer, the nanoparticle layer having a first surface (a top surface) that is positioned over a second surface (a bottom surface), the nanoparticle layer comprising: a first plurality of nanoparticles comprising a dielectric material (auxiliary fillers 42 formed of ZrO2); and a surrounding medium (fillers 44 surrounding 42); wherein there is a difference of at least 1.0 between a refractive index of the dielectric material and a refractive index of the surrounding medium (42 formed of ZrO2 has a refractive index of 2.5 and 44 formed of hollow particles have a refractive index of air as low as 1.0.
+Regarding claim 77, Yamana teaches a device comprising: an organic light emitting device (OLED) (an organic EL device 100) comprising: a substrate (a substrate 21); a first electrode (a first electrode layer 22) disposed over the substrate; a second electrode (a second electrode layer 23) disposed over the first electrode, wherein the second electrode is non-metallic (for example, 22 formed of metal oxides such as ITO or conductive polymers such as polythiophene) (paragraphs 57-59); and an organic emissive layer (an organic layer 30 including an electroluminescent layer 32) disposed between the first electrode and the second electrode, the organic emissive layer having a first surface (a top surface of 30) positioned over a second surface (a bottom surface of 30); and a nanoparticle layer (a reflective layer 40) disposed over the organic emissive layer, the nanoparticle layer having a first surface (a top surface of 40) that is positioned over a second surface (a bottom surface of 40), the nanoparticle layer comprising: a first plurality of nanoparticles comprising a dielectric material (auxiliary fillers 42 formed of ZrO2); and a surrounding medium (fillers 44 surrounding 42); wherein there is a difference of at least 1.0 between a refractive index of the dielectric material and a refractive index of the surrounding medium (42 formed of ZrO2 has a refractive index of 2.5 and 44 formed of hollow particles have a refractive index of air as low as 1.0 as material properties.
 As such, the difference is 1.5) (Fig. 1 and paragraphs 35-73).

-Yamana does not explicitly teach that a distance from the bottom of the nanoparticle layer to the top of the organic emissive layer is not more than 50 nm since Yamana does not explicitly teach a numerical thickness value of the second electrode layer 23 disposed therebetween.
-Nevertheless, adjusting a thickness of the second electrode within a desired thickness range is a routine skill in the art.
+Yamana does not explicitly teach that a distance from the bottom of the nanoparticle layer (the bottom of 40) to the top of the organic emissive layer (the top of 30) is not more than 50 nm since Yamana does not explicitly teach a numerical thickness value of the second electrode layer 23 disposed therebetween.
+Nevertheless, adjusting the thickness of the second electrode within a desired thickness range only involves a routine skill in the art.
 This is evidenced by Song teaching an organic light emitting device (OLED) (an organic light-emitting diode (OLED) 100), comprising a second electrode (a second electrode 122) having a thickness of not more than 50 nm (for example, 122 having a thickness about 10 nm) (Fig. 1 and paragraphs 66 and 70-72).
 Therefore, it would have been obvious to one of ordinary skill in the art to combine the teaching of Yamana with that of Song in order to obtain the desired thickness range of the second electrode.
 It is noted that combining the teaching of Yamana including the second electrode between the nanoparticle layer and the organic emissive layer and the teaching of Song including the second electrode having a thickness not more than 50 nm would result the claimed distance.

-Regarding claim 80, Yamana teaches wherein the first plurality of nanoparticles includes at least one nanoparticle having a Mie scattering efficiency of 2-8 based on at least one selected from the group consisting of: a size of the nanoparticles, a shape of the nanoparticles, and a material refractive index of the nanoparticles (See the rejection of claim 96 below regarding the property/function of the OLED with the limitation “wherein the organic emissive layer directly couples to Mie scattering modes of the plurality of nanoparticles”, which is similarly applied for rejecting claim 80).
+Regarding claim 80, Yamana teaches wherein the first plurality of nanoparticles includes at least one nanoparticle having a Mie scattering efficiency of 2-8 based on at least one selected from the group consisting of: a size of the nanoparticles, a shape of the nanoparticles, and a material refractive index of the nanoparticles (See the rejection of claim 96 below regarding the property/function of the OLED with the limitation “wherein the organic emissive layer is configured to produce emission that directly couples to Mie scattering modes of the plurality of nanoparticles”, which is similarly applied for rejecting claim 80).

-Regarding claim 81, Yamana teaches wherein a refractive index of the plurality of nanoparticles is at least one selected from the group consisting of: at least 1.9, at least 2.1, at least 2.5, and less than 3.5 (42 formed of ZrO2 has a refractive index of 2.5) (paragraph 70).
+Regarding claim 81, Yamana teaches wherein a refractive index of the first plurality of nanoparticles is at least one selected from the group consisting of: at least 1.9, at least 2.1, at least 2.5, and less than 3.5 (42 formed of ZrO2 has a refractive index of 2.5 as a material property) (paragraph 70).

 Regarding claim 88, Yamana teaches wherein the device has a first side and a second side, and light is emitted from both the first side and the second side (Fig. 1 and paragraph 4, a double-side emission organic EL device).